milvus-io/milvus-docs/site/en/migrate/migrate_overview.md

 <div class="alert note">
-The MilvusDM project is open sourced on [GitHub](https://github.com/milvus-io/milvus-tools).
+The MilvusDM project is open sourced on <a href="https://github.com/milvus-io/milvus-tools">GitHub</a>.
 Any contribution to the project is welcome.
-Give it a star 🌟, and feel free to [file an issue](https://github.com/milvus-io/milvus-tools/issues) or submit your own code!
+Give it a star 🌟, and feel free to <a href="https://github.com/milvus-io/milvus-tools/issues">file an issue</a> or submit your own code!
 </div>